ludwig-g-w/Chaincred/README.md

   <img src="./assets/icon.png" width="200" />
 </p>

-# ChainCred
+# Chaincred

-ChainCred is a decentralized review & loyalty app that allows users to verify their identity using their Ethereum address.
+Chaincred is a decentralized review & loyalty app that allows users to attest an review with EAS scanning the Ethereum address of another user.
 It uses thirdweb's React Native SDK to interact with the blockchain and thirdweb's Authentication SDK to handle user authentication.

 ## Demo